What is your student/teacher ratio?

 What is the organizational structure of the school?

 The Maggy Haves School is comprised of a Director, Administrative Staff, and Teachers.
-We are a non-profit school governed by a board of trustees made up of educators, alumni parents, and current parents and staff.
+We are a non-profit school governed by a board of trustees made up of educators, professionals, alumni parents, and current parents and staff.

 Can you tell us more about your staff and teachers?